delomast/maxFounderDiversity/README.md

 #### CLI Examples:

 ##### Example 1
-- ``py sslcmd.py --source_dir ./alle_frq_dirs/test_af -b 256``
+- ``py sslcmd.py --source_dir ./alle_frq_dirs/sthd_af``

-This tells the tool that the allele frequency data files are in a source directory located at './alle_frq_dirs/test_af' and configures the tool's data loader with a batch-size of 256.
+This tells the tool that the allele frequency data files are in a source directory located at './alle_frq_dirs/sthd_af' and configures the tool's data loader with a default batch-size of 1.

-##### Example 2
+##### Example 3
-- ``py sslcmd.py --source_dir ./alle_frq_dirs/sthd_af -b 1``
+- ``py sslcmd.py --source_dir ./alle_frq_dirs/sthd_af --noPlots``

-This tells the tool that the allele frequency data files are in a source directory located at './alle_frq_dirs/sthd_af' and configures the tool's data loader with a batch-size of 1.
+This tells the tool that the allele frequency data files are in a source directory located at './alle_frq_dirs/sthd_af' and skips making plots.

 ##### Example 3
 - ``py sslcmd.py --coan_matrix ./coan_matrix_files/co_mat.txt``